Introduce a new opcode, CLZ(x), which pops x from the stack and pushes the number of leading zero bits in x to the stack. If x is zero, pushes 256.

 Gas cost

-We have benchmarked the clz and add implementation in the intx library. clz uses approximately the same amount of compute cycles as add.
+We have benchmarked the clz implementation against the add implementation in the intx library. clz uses approximately the same amount of compute cycles as add.